Published • Last updated

 The sweet spot is everyday life: outfit checks, voice notes, late-night spirals, tiny wins, bad dates, good news, and the ordinary emotional admin that doesn't always justify calling a human.
 She is not a therapist.
 She is for the moments where you want a voice on your side.

-Best for: people who want an AI companion on iPhone that feels like a best friend, remembers context, sends proactive check-ins, and can handle text, photos, and voice notes.
+Best for: people who want an AI best friend app on iPhone that remembers context, sends proactive check-ins, handles text/photos/voice notes, and feels closer to a friendship than an assistant.

 Best established companion: Replika